Email : dranujtyagi5583@gmail.com | Sunday Evening : Closed

 Pilonidal Sinus surgery in Ghaziabad

-Pilonidal Sinus is a condition in which a small cyst or abscess forms in the cleft between the buttocks, near the tailbone.
-It is also known as Pilonidal cyst or Pilonidal sinus tract.
+Pilonidal Sinus is a condition in which a small cyst or abscess forms in the cleft between the buttocks near the tailbone.
+It is also known as the Pilonidal cyst or Pilonidal sinus tract.
 It can cause pain, discomfort, and even discharge of pus or blood.
 In severe cases, it may require surgical treatment.

-The surgery is usually performed under local or general anesthesia, depending on the patient's health status and the complexity of the surgery.
+The surgery is usually performed under local or general anaesthesia, depending on the patient's health status and the complexity of the surgery.
 The recovery time after surgery varies from a few days to a few weeks, depending on the extent of the surgery and the patient's overall health.

 Acute Pilonidal Abscess

 An acute Pilonidal abscess is a painful and inflamed collection of pus that forms in the Pilonidal Sinus tract.
-It occurs when bacteria infects the hair follicles in the cleft between the buttocks, causing a painful and inflamed abscess.
+It occurs when bacteria infect the hair follicles in the cleft between the buttocks, causing a painful and inflamed abscess.

 Symptoms of an acute Pilonidal abscess include pain, swelling, redness, and warmth in the area between the buttocks.
 The abscess may also cause fever, chills, and fatigue.
 If left untreated, the abscess can burst and drain pus or blood.

-The treatment for an acute Pilonidal abscess usually involves draining the pus and cleaning the affected area.
-This is typically done under local anesthesia in an outpatient setting.
+It is typically done under local anaesthesia in an outpatient setting.
 The doctor will make a small incision in the abscess and drain the pus.
 After the drainage, the doctor may pack the wound with gauze to prevent further infection and help the wound heal.

 Chronic Pilonidal Sinus